samhains/samhains.github.io/blog/_posts/catn/2018-10-31-ansi-solaris.md

 Time is barely mentioned.
 Very little variation in place and persons mentioned.
 Lots of X-rays and oceans.

+The oceans being those of the planet Solaris.
+The X-rays being the preferred 'solution' to Solaris' reality distortion field by the more cosmic-horror averse characters.

 I made an ANSI simulation of an ocean under siege from X-rays.
 While this was very much just a 'sketch', it has opened up the idea of further experimentation with non-playable, simulated, ANSI environments (Dwarf Fortress).

 ![](https://i.imgur.com/tIOIZY5.png)